Abstract watercolor painting featuring colorful blossoms in shades of pink, purple, blue, green, and yellow with dark branch-like lines intertwining.

 “I have to earn belonging.”

-Over time, those beliefs can become so deeply ingrained that they stop feeling like stories and start feeling like facts.
+Over time, those stories can become so deeply ingrained that they stop feeling like beliefs and start feeling like facts.

 Narrative work helps create a little distance between you and the story you’ve been carrying.
 It allows us to ask questions like: